-- A "One moment please..." message displays while the request is sent to the vehicle's on-board computer. - The "Select Sensor" screen displays.
+- 2. A "One moment please..." message displays while the request is sent to the vehicle's on-board computer. - The "Select Sensor" screen displays.
 The screen shows all O2 sensors applicable to the vehicle under test.

 If O2 sensor tests are not supported by the vehicle under test, an advisory message shows on the Scan Tool's display.
-Press the LD/M button to return to the "System Test Menu."
+Press the LD/M to return to the "System Test Menu."

-- When test results have been retrieved, data for the selected sensor test will show on the Scan Tool's display. - When you have finished viewing the retrieved test data, press the LD/M button to return to the "Select sensor" screen.
+- Use the UP (△) and DOWN (▽) buttons, as necessary, to highlight the O2 sensor for which you wish to view test results, then press the ENTER (→) button. - 4.
+When test results have been retrieved, data for the selected sensor test will show on the Scan Tool's display. - When you have finished viewing the retrieved test data, press the LD/M multi button to return to the "Select sensor" screen.

-6. Repeat steps 1 through 5 to view test results for additional sensors.
-When you have finished viewing the retrieved test data, press the LD/M button to return to the "Special Test Menu" screen.
+6. Repeat steps 3 through 5 to view test results for additional sensors.
+When you have finished viewing the retrieved test data, scroll to the end of the display to select Exit, then press the ENTER ⊕ button to return to the "Special Test Menu" screen.